-What is outdoor therapy?
+What is Walk & Talk therapy?

-What if you could swap the traditional setting of the therapists office for the calming presence of nature?
-That is what I have decided to do - to harness the therapeutic power of the natural environment to deliver therapy outdoors.
-The idea of Outdoor Therapy is (also known as ‘Walk and Talk’, Nature-Based Therapy and ‘Eco-Therapy’) isnt new, but it is becoming more popular as people recognise the mental health benefits of spending time outdoors.
+What if you could swap the traditional setting of the therapist’s office for the calming presence of nature?
+That's exactly what I've decided to do - to harness the therapeutic power of the natural environment to deliver therapy outdoors.
+The idea of Walk & Talk Therapy is (also known as Outdoor Therapy, Nature-Based Therapy and ‘Eco-Therapy’) isn’t new, but it is becoming more popular as people recognise the mental health benefits of spending time outdoors.

-How would outdoor therapy work?
+How would Walk & Talk therapy work?

-You could then book in a time for us to meet - either weekly or once a fortnight, depending on what works best for you.
+You'd then book in a time for us to meet - either weekly or once a fortnight, depending on what works best for you.

-Is outdoor therapy right for me?
+Is Walk & Talk therapy right for me?

-Outdoor therapy can work really well for most people - regardless of fitness levels or physical challenges.
+Walk & Talk therapy can work really well for most people - regardless of fitness levels or physical challenges.
 The type of walk we would do and the distance we would cover can be adapted to fit your situation and the time of year and weather conditions.
 For some, finding a quiet spot to sit and talk might work best.

-Where do you offer this therapy?
+Where do you offer Walk & Talk therapy?

 I live, love and work in Cumbria, between the Lake District and the Yorkshire Dales.
 It is a place of immense beauty and whilst there are endless options for walks, I offer a limited number as part of my therapeutic work.
 The area I work in is within a 30 minute drive of Sedbergh.
-Each walk has been fully risk assessed, and we will talk about the best location(s) depending on your capabilities and experience.
+Each walk has been fully risk assessed, and we will talk about the best location(s) depending on your needs and experience.

-It may be possible to offer remote walk and talk therapy, but there are additional considerations and we will need to discuss this before confirming it as an option.
+Yes.
+I am now able to offer remote walk and talk therapy, but there are additional considerations and we will need to discuss this before confirming it as an option.

 Interested and want to find out more?